gkapatai/MaatPy/docs/smote_tomek.md

      |               of samples.
      |             - If callable, function taking "y" and returns a "dict".
 The keys correspond to the targeted classes.
      |               The values correspond to the desired number of samples.
-     |      :param return_indices: bool, optional (default=False)
-     |             Whether or not to return the indices of the samples randomly selected from the majority class.
      |      :param random_state: int, RandomState instance or None, optional (default=None)
      |             If int, random_state is the seed used by the random number generator; If RandomState instance,
      |             random_state is the random number generator; If None, the random number generator is the RandomState
      |             instance used by 'np.random'.
-     |      :param replacement:  bool, optional (default=False)
+     |      :param smote: object, optional (default=SMOTE())
-     |             Whether or not to sample randomly with replacement or not.
+     |             The :class: imblearn.over_sampling.SMOTE object to use.
+If none provide a
+     |             :class: imblearn.over_sampling.SMOTE object with default parameters will be given.
-     |      :param n_subsets: int, optional (default=10)
+     |      :param tomek: object, optional (default=TomekLinks())
-     |             Number of subsets to generate.
+     |             The :class: imblearn.under_sampling.TomekLinks object to use.
+If none provide a
+     |             :class: imblearn.under_sampling.TomekLinks object with default parameters will be given.
      |
      |  fit(self, X, y)
-     |      Find the classes statistics before performing sampling.
+     |      Find the classes statistics before to perform sampling.
-     |      Adapted to allow for ratio = 'dict' by recalculating the dict.values = dict.value / n_subsets.
-     |
      |
      |      :param X: {array-like, sparse matrix}, shape (n_samples, n_features)
      |             Matrix containing the data which have to be sampled.